 Another trait that can be included with the organization is consultation.
 Instructional design is a highly consultative process.
 It’s so important to communicate and brainstorm with clients and stakeholders in order to understand their training needs.
 Successful instructional designers are prepared with all the right questions to ask during meetings so they can suggest the best training solutions.

-You can check out my training analysis template as part of The Instructional Design Lab for a step-by-step guide to effective communication with clients and stakeholders.
+You can check out my training analysis template as part of The Ultimate Instructional Design Starter Kit for a step-by-step guide to effective communication with clients and stakeholders.